SymfonyCasts/symfony5/sfcasts/rector-fixup.md

 ./tools/php-cs-fixer/vendor/bin/php-cs-fixer fix
 ```

 And... nice!
 It modified six files.
-Let's check this out.
-Say
+Let's check them out:

 ```terminal
 git diff
 ```

-and... awesome!
-Basically, what it did in our case is take out those long use statements for the `Response` class across our code base.
-It also removed a couple of old use statements that we don't need.
-So the code from Rector still isn't perfect, but that was a nice step forward towards making it better.
+Wwesome!
+I remove the *long* class names for `Response` across our code base.
+It
+also removed a few old `use` statements that we don't need.
+So the code from
+Rector still isn't perfect, but that was a nice step towards making it better!

-*Finally*, let's fix a few things manually.
-Dig into the changes that were made by Rector one by one.
-I'll help us out a little bit by zooming into some places that we need to look at.
-The first one is `RegistrationController.php`.
-Go to `/src/Controller/RegistrationController.php`.
-This one of the places it changed from `UserEncoderInterface` to `UserPasswordHasherInterface`.
-You'll notice that PHP CS Fixer *did* fix a lot of our missing use statements, but not *all* of them, so I'm going to fix this one by hand.
-I'll hover over this and hit "alt" + "enter" and then go to "Simplify FQN" and it will take that out of the use statement up there for me.
-The only problem is that, if we trace down to where this was used, previously we were calling `->encodePassword()` on this, but that method doesn't exist on this interface.
-We need to call `->hashPassword()` instead.
-So that's a case where Rector didn't *quite* make all the changes we needed.
+## Fixing the Password Hasher Code

+For the final fixes, we'll do them manually by digging into the changes that Rector
+Rector made, one by one.
+I'll help us by zooming into the places that need some
+work.

+The first is `RegistrationController`: `src/Controller/RegistrationController.php`.
+This is one of the places where it changed `UserEncoderInterface` to
+`UserPasswordHasherInterface`.
+Notice that PHP CS Fixer *did* fix a lot of
+the *long* class names... but not *all* of them... it depends on if there was
+already a `use` statement for that class.

+So let's fix this by hand.
+I'll hover over this, hit "alt" + "enter" and then
+go to "Simplify FQN".
+That shortens it and adds the `use` statement on top.

+But there's another problem.
+If we trace down to where this is used, previously
+we were calling `->encodePassword()`.
+But... that method doesn't exist on the
+new interface!
+We need to call `->hashPassword()`.

-I'm also going to rename this argument.
-I'll go to "Refactor" then "Rename" and call it `$userPasswordHasher`, just because that's a more fitting name.
+I'm also going to rename the argument.
+Go to "Refactor" then "Rename" and call

-The next thing we need to check out is very similar.
-It's in `/Factory/UserRepository.php`.
-Scroll down and... once again, we have a long use statement.
-Hit "alt" + "enter" and go to "Simplify FQN" to add that use statement, and then I'm going to rename a couple of things again.
-Go to "Refactor" then "Rename" to call this `$passwordHasher`.
-And then let's also rename this one.
-Go to "Refactor" then "Rename" again, and call this `$passwordHasher` as well.
-Before we go, down here, we need to call this `->hashPassword()` instead of `->encodePassword()`.
-Perfect!
+it `$userPasswordHasher`... just because that's a more fitting name.

+Next up is `src/Factory/UserRepository.php` for the *same* change.
+Scroll down and...
+once again, we have a long class name.
+Hit "alt" + "enter" and go to "Simplify
+FQN" to add that `use` statement. then... let's "Refactor" and "Rename" the
+argument to `$passwordHasher`... good... and "Refactor", "Rename" the property
+*also* to `$passwordHasher`.

+Finally, below, we need to call `->hashPassword()` instead of `->encodePassword()`.

+Done!

+Just *one* more spot where we need this same change:
-There's *one more* spot that needs a similar change down here in `/Security/LoginFormAuthenticator.php`.
-We're going to refactor this class later anyway to have the new security system, but let's at least get it working.
-Find the `UserPasswordHasherInterface` argument, and simplify that with "Simplify FQN".
-Then rename the argument `$passwordHasher`, and rename the property `$passwordHasher` as well.
+`src/Security/LoginFormAuthenticator.php`.
+We're going to refactor this class later
+to use the new security system... but let's at least get it working.
+Find the
+`UserPasswordHasherInterface` argument, shorten that with "Simplify FQN"... then
+rename the argument to `$passwordHasher`... and rename the property `$passwordHasher`.

-Then we can check to see where that's used.
-It's used all the way down on the bottom, so if we search for "hasher"... there we go!
-If you look down here on line 84, this `->isPasswordValid()` actually *does* exist on the new interface, so this is one case where we don't need to change that.
+Then we can check to see where this is used...
+I'll search for "hasher"... there
+we go!
+Down on line 84, this `->isPasswordValid()` actually *does*
+exist on the new interface, so this is one case where we *don't* need to change

-One last change I want to make in here is the `UserNotFoundException`.
-It has the long line here, so let's click on that and hit "Simplify FQN" again.
+anything else.

+Oh, and while we're in here, the `UserNotFoundException` is another *long* class
+name.
+Hit to "Simplify FQN" again.

 Beautiful!
 That should be everything.

-The big question now is: "Does our app work?"
-If we go back to the Homepage... it *doesn't*.
-We're back on the Welcome page?
+The big question *now* is: does our app work?
+If we go back to the Homepage... it
+*doesn't*.
+We're back on the Welcome to Symfony page?
 That's weird...

-If you spin back over to your terminal and run
+Spin back over to your terminal and run:

 ```terminal
 ./bin/console debug:router
 ```

-you'll see that, in fact, all of our routes are *gone*.
-This was one other change that Rector made that I need to pay close attention to.
-It's inside of our `Kernel` class.
-We're going to talk more about this later when we upgrade our recipes.
-It changed this use statement here to `RoutingConfigurator`, but it didn't *then* update the code correctly below.
-So again, Rector is really good for picking some of these things out, but it doesn't always do a perfect job.
-Fortunately, the entire `configureRoutes()` method has been moved into this `MicroKernelTrait`.
-So we don't even need to have it in our class anymore.
-As soon as I delete that method, the *parent* class now holds the correct version, my routes are back, and the page works!
+Wow.
+In fact, *all* of our routes are *gone*.
+This was one other change
+that Rector made that we need to pay close attention to.
+It's inside of our `Kernel`
+class.
+We're going to talk more about this class later when we upgrade our recipes.
+Rector changed the argument to `RoutingConfigurator`, but it didn't update the
+code below.
+So again, Rector is really good for finding some of these changes,
+but you'll always want to double-check the final result.

+Fortunately, the entire `configureRoutes()` method has been moved into this
+`MicroKernelTrait` - a fact I'll talk about more soon - so we don't even need
+this method in *our* class anymore.
+As soon as we delete it, the *parent* class
+now holds the correct version.... my routes are back.... and the page works!
 Woohoo!

-And it *hopefully* has a *little* less deprecation than before.
+And it *hopefully* we have a *few* less deprecations than before.
 I now see 58.
 Progress!

-So what's next after upgrading?
-We've upgraded our dependencies and we've automated some of the changes with Rector.
-Well, there's still *one more* thing thing we can do before we start going through all of these deprecations manually, and that's updating the recipes for each of our packages.
-And this has gotten a whole heck of a lot easier than the last time you upgraded.
-That's next.
+So what now?
+We've upgraded our dependencies and automated *some* of the changes
+we need with Rector.
+Well, there's still *one more* thing thing we can do before
+we start going through each deprecation manually: updating our *recipes*.
+And this
+has gotten a *whole* heck of a lot easier than the last time you upgraded.
+Let's
+find out how next.